microsoft/MixedRealityToolkit-Unity/Documentation/MRTKNuGetPackage.md

 1. In the Search box, enter `Microsoft.MixedReality.Toolkit`.

     ![Manage NuGet Packages](Images/NuGet/SearchBox.png)
-1. Choose the package you would like to install:
+1. Choose the MRTK core package:
     - **Microsoft.MixedReality.Toolkit.Foundation** – The core package for MRTK.
+1. (Optional) Choose the MRTK optional packages.
     - **Microsoft.MixedReality.Toolkit.Examples** – The package that contains all of our examples.
     - **Microsoft.MixedReality.Toolkit.Extensions** – The package that contains extensions services and/or data providers.
     - **Microsoft.MixedReality.Toolkit.Tools** – Contains some of the tooling that comes with MRTK (Build Window, etc).